 In other words, there’s a clear distinction between the priorities of a writer and a producer, and how they tend to navigate the creative process.
 Whether you prefer building a beat first and a top-line melody next, or laying down a harmonic structure and focusing on arrangement later, it’s all about working methodically with a plan, contemplating the end product, and keeping track of any ideas that pop up in the process.
 Here are some tips for making the song production process a bit more manageable.

-If you’re a songwriter who is new to the wide world of electronic music production, consider our six-week online course, Songwriting For Producers.
-Your personal mentor will help you learn the ropes of pro songwriting techniques and develop workflows in a way that works best for your music.
+Plus, if you’re a songwriter who is new to the wide world of electronic music production, consider Soundfly’s in-depth online course, Songwriting For Producers.

 1. Collect your lyrics.